Architecture and liturgy

 In short, while there was a broad range of experience and understanding of the church and its liturgy throughout Europe—from the peasant who attended rarely if ever, to the clergy who used and often commissioned buildings and furnishings, to the aristocrats who funded much of medieval monumental art and manuscripts, even to kings and the emperor himself—life in the Middle Ages was measured out by the liturgical calendar.
 Churches were focal points of the medieval landscape and their ceremonies and processions periodically mapped out the sacred even beyond the church walls.

-Pilgrimage in Medieval Europe on The Metropolitan Museum of Art’s Heilbrunn Timeline of Art History.
+Pilgrimage in Medieval Europe on The Metropolitan Museum of Art’s Heilbrunn Timeline of Art History

-Dura-Europos from the Yale University Art Gallery.
+Dura-Europos from the Yale University Art Gallery

-St. Gall monastery plan.
+Saint Gall monastery plan

 Mary Carruthers, The Craft of Thought: Meditation, Rhetoric, and the Making of Images, 400–1200 (New York: Cambridge University Press, 1998).